 When submitting a voluntary confidential report in person, the victim or witness must inform the Collin College Police Department officer they would like their name and any identifying information to remain confidential at the start of the report.
 The victim or witness should provide as much detail as possible, and the Collin College Police Department officer will take the report without including the victim's or witness's name or identifying information.

 Additionally, victims and witnesses have the right not to report a crime if they so choose.

-Anonymous Reports of Dating Violence, Sexual Assault, Sexual Harassment, and Stalking
+Anonymous Reports of Dating Violence, Sexual Assault, Sexual Harassment; and Stalking

-In accordance with the Texas Higher Education Code Section 51.252 and Section 51.283, victims can report dating violence, sexual assault, sexual harassment, and stalking anonymously or using a pseudonym.
+In accordance with the Texas Higher Education Code Section 51.252 and Section 51.283, victims can report dating violence, sexual assault, sexual harassment; and stalking anonymously or using a pseudonym.
 However, the submission of an anonymous report or use of a pseudonym may impair Collin College's ability to investigate and address the prohibited conduct.
 Additionally, to initiate the Title IX complaint resolution process, complainants cannot remain anonymous.

-To report dating violence, sexual assault, sexual harassment, or stalking anonymously or using a pseudonym, victims can submit the online form available at https://c0bkr412.caspio.com/dp/eaab3000c5296cbdacd74b438776 or contact the Collin College Police Department Communications Center 24 hours a day by:
+To report dating violence, sexual assault, sexual harassment; or stalking anonymously or using a pseudonym, victims can submit the online available form at https://collin.guardianconduct.com/incident-reporting or contact the Collin College Police Department Communications Center 24 hours a day by:

-- 1. Dialing extension 5555 from any Collin College system phone; - 2.
-Dialing 972.578.5555 from any phone outside the Collin College system; - Pressing the "Emergency" button located on any Collin College system phone; - Pressing the "Emergency" button on any of the Blue Light phones located in the parking garages and parking lots at the Frisco Campus, McKinney Campus, and Plano Campus; or - 5.
-Utilizing the Collin Mobile App "Call Campus Police" function under the "Emergency" menu.
+- 1. Dialing extension 5555 from any Collin College system phone, - 2.
+Dialing 972.578.5555 from any phone outside the Collin College system, or - 3.
+Pressing the "Emergency" button located on any Collin College system phone.